State Library of Tasmania

-The State Library of Tasmania is the reference, special collections, research and public lending library in Tasmanian capital of Hobart, Australia.
+The State Library of Tasmania is the reference, special collections, research and public lending library in the Tasmanian capital of Hobart, Australia.
 It is part of Libraries Tasmania.
 Libraries Tasmania includes a state-wide network of library services, community learning, adult literacy and the State’s archives and heritage services.

 History

 The first "Tasmanian Public Library" opened in 1849, in a house in Hobart, funded by a government grant and yearly subscription of members.
 It became accessible to the public in 1860, but was forced to close in 1867 owing to debts.
 In 1870 a new, free public reference library opened in the Hobart Town Hall.
 American philanthropist Andrew Carnegie funded the move to new premises in 1907, with the requirement that a free lending service should be established at the same time.

 The Libraries Act (1943) established the State Library of Tasmania, administered by the Tasmanian Library Board.
 At this time, the Library included many branches across the state, which grew in number over time until such time as some were closed in government rationalisations.